PROJECT 1: Infrastructure for digitized (biodiversity) heritage collections

 PROJECT 2: Edition of the diaries and drawings of Pieter van Oort (1804-1834)

 A neigboring project works on a integral edition of the diaries of Pieter van Oort.
 Born in Utrecht in 1804, Van Oort was one of the most talented Dutch draftsmen of natural historical objects in the early nineteenth century.
 Until his death in 1834, Van Oort visited not only Java, but also the islands of Timor and Sumatra.
 During his stay in the area, Van Oort produced a voluminous diary and produced stunning watercolor drawings which are now stored in the archives of Naturalis Biodiversity Center in Leiden.
 In particular the drawings offer a fascinating insight in the historical flora and fauna of the Indonesian Archipelago.
 For instance, many of the bats which Van Oort drew are now endangered.
 In order to prepare a searchable digital edition of Van Oort’s diaries and drawings, I use MONK, a state-of-the-art software designed for the recognition of handwritten illustrated corpora.
-MONK has been developed by Lambert Schomaker, to work towards a searchable full-tekst edition of this diary.
-Eventually the diary and the drawings will also appear in book form.
+MONK has been developed by Lambert Schomaker (ALICE Groningen) and his team.
+Eventually the diary and the drawings will also appear in book form in 2020.

 PROJECT 4: Materials at work (monograph project)